 The process utilized at the facility to pretreat the oily water wastes generated is dissolved air floatation (DAF).
 The DAF system uses sodium hydroxide, sulfuric acid and sodium hypochlorite dosing to separate the emulsified oils from the wastewater and neutralization the wastewater prior to disposal.
-Three waste streams are created during the process; wastewater which is disposed to the local POTW, sludge waste which is collected in a sealed roll-off onsite and used non-hazardous waste oil which is presently collected in a 10K polyethylene tank located within the tank containment pad.
+Three waste streams are created during the process; wastewater which is disposed to the local POTW, sludge waste which is collected in a sealed roll-off onsite and used non-hazardous waste oil which is presently collected in a 10K polyethylene tank located within the 125,000 gallon tank containment pad.
+Tank location has been provided on site map.
 The waste/used oils contain small amounts of the process chemicals and can be stored onsite for up to a year before quantities are great enough for recycling pickups.
 The waste/used oil stored contains trace amounts of dosing chemicals.

-Design and selection of the waste/used oil tank incorporated the use of the pretreatment dosing chemicals and selection of the standard steel tanks were deemed unsafe due to the effects of the chemicals store most effective material I utilized for long term storage of waste/used oils with trace amounts of sodium Hydroxide, sulfuric acid and chlorine was polypropylene.
+Design and selection of the waste/used oil tank incorporated the use of the pretreatment dosing chemicals.
+The selection of the standard steel tanks were deemed unsafe due to the effects of the chemicals store most effective material utilized for long term storage of waste/used oils with trace amounts of sodium Hydroxide, sulfuric acid.
+The selection for a polypropylene was based on the attached materials of compatibility chart, know used oils containment designs and best management practices.
+The polypropylene tank and design provided the safest and most effective long term storage capabilities for the storage of waste/used oils with trace amounts of sodium Hydroxide, sulfuric acid.

-A Florida State certified P.E. certification recommending the combination of these waste/used oil and dosing chemicals and use for long term storage of these recycled waste/oils from the pretreatment process is attached.
+A Florida State certified P.E. certification recommending the combination of these waste/used oil and dosing chemicals and use for long term storage of these recycled waste/oils from the pretreatment process is attached below.
 UES would like to request a variance under 62-762-851 FAC to utilize the polypropylene instead of the recommended steel or fiberglass tanks approved by the agency.

-The polypropylene tank has been equipped with an overflow alarm, an ant siphon valve and is housed within a secondary containment area capable of containing more than 100% of the 10,000 gallon capacity.
-All other tank requirements detailed under 62.762 FAC.
+The polypropylene tank has been equipped with an overflow alarm and anti siphon valve and is housed within a secondary containment area capable of containing more than 100% of the 10,000 gallon capacity.
+The above ground polypropylene tank complies with all other tank requirements detailed under rules 62,760 and 62,762 FAC.